Trail Condition Updates

 Forest Park Bridge Replacement

-Thanks to funding from the voter-approved Parks Replacement Bond, this project replaced bridges at three locations on the Lower Macleay, Maple, and Wildwood Trails in Forest Park.
+Thanks to funding from the voter-approved Parks Replacement Bond, this project replaced bridges at three locations on the Lower Macleay, Maple, and Wildwood Trails in Forest Park in 2017.
 This project is also part of the Renew Forest Park initiative.

 Giving Back